Walid-PES/PESWebsite/pages/pages-root-folder/index.md

 - url:
   image: plastic_pollution.jpg
   title: Plastic pollution of the environment
   text: Freetown, with a population of 1.2 million, generates 90 tonnes/day of plastic waste.
-Only 20 of these are disposed of at dumpsites, the remaining 70 tonnes/day are either openly burnt or pollute our environment, and block waterways and drains causing flooding.
+Only 20 of these are disposed of at dumpsites, the remaining 70 tonnes/day are either openly burnt or pollute our environment, block waterways and drains causing flooding.
   cols: 4

 ---